sherrymax/aps-examples/activiti-copy-attachments-from-child-to-parent-process/readme.md

-#### The project contains all the components required to copy attachments from child to parent process
+#### The project contains all the components required to copy attachments from child to parent process if Call Activity is used

 ### Use-Case / Requirement
-Build a process to copy attachments that are uploaded in a child process to its parent process.
+Build a process using Call Activity to copy attachments that are uploaded in a child process to its parent process.

 ### Prerequisites to run this demo end-2-end